Percival33/github-api/README.md

 ### Running tests and checks

-To run tests or linter, make sure you are in main directory and just type:
+To run tests or linter, make sure you are in main directory, installed `requirements.txt` and just type:

 **Make sure `env` is still enabled**.